CycloneDX/cyclonedx.org/index.md

 extensions from the CycloneDX community have been created which build upon a SBOMs base capabilities.

 #### BOM Descriptor
-The BOM Descriptor extension provides the ability to describe the system, asset, or application the BOM describes.
-When communicating SBOM contents to outside parties, it is important to be specific about what the BOM describes.
+The BOM Descriptor extension provides the ability to add additional metadata about the system, asset, or application the BOM describes.

 <i class="icon icon--book"></i> [Documentation and examples](/ext/bom-descriptor)